zeroknowledgediscovery/zedwiki/presentations/crime.md

 First, the paper which atsrted this conversation, is not about simply predicting crime It is about creating a digital twin of the social system of crime and enforcement.

+That is a crucial difference.
+Intent.
+But more so, we actively tried to minimize bias.

+Only de-identified PUBLIC data